Labor Day 2020

-Where All over Bali
+Where : All over Indonesia

-Vesak Day, Buddhist Year 2563
+Vesak Day, Buddhist Year 2564

-When 19.
+When : 07.
 May 2019

-Where Buddhist temples all over the island
+Where : Buddhist temples all over the island

 What weather to expect when traveling to Bali in May

 The weather in Bali in May is typified by sunnier days than the preceding months and marks the start of the dry season in Bali with an average temperature of 27.3 degrees Celsius and a low average rainfall of 76mm.
-Most will find the weather in May superb for sightseeing and outdoor photography as well as other outdoor activities.
+Most will find the weather in May superb for sightseeing and outdoor photography and other outdoor activities.
 As the government extended the Stay-at-home rule till the end of May we also recommend passing on traveling.
 You will find a lot of helpful suggestions for the time when Bali is completely open to visitors from all over the world again here on BaliSpirit: Discover the finest yoga studios, retreats, and teacher training courses in Bali.
 Find out more about Balinese culture, upcoming events, and be part of the largest online and offline yoga and wellness community in Bali and Indonesia.